 But superhero comics were considered unbearably lame.
 Genre comics were just not something real artists talked about.

 It was a job you did as punishment, when you couldn’t find something else in the world of illustration!
-Something more remunerative and more dignified and less laborious.
+When you couldn’t find something more remunerative and more dignified and less laborious.

 Although my teachers thought i was crazy for wanting to do comics, they loved how hard I worked and how I could draw like hell.